RDIL/Mixin-Wiki/README.md

 ## Reasoning

-Because the maintainers of Mixin don't have a ton of time on their hands to write some of the articles on Mixin that were promised, I have taken it upon myself to write them.
+The maintainers of Mixin don't have a ton of time on their hands to write some of the articles on Mixin that were promised, I have taken it upon myself to write them.

+## Contributing

+To run the site locally, you need Python 3 to be installed.

+To install dependencies, run `pip install -r requirements.txt`.
+Next, to run the site, run `mkdocs serve`.